 To support the scheme, you can:

 You can also help with cutting back vegetation from signs, stiles, and gates.
-We appreciate that not everyone will want to carry out this work, but there's an opportunity for those that do.
+We appreciate that not everyone will want to carry out this work, but there's an opportunity for those who do.

 What we will do to help